scriptrdotio/howto/tutorials/endtoendapp1/README.md

 Proceed similarly with the other widgets (the gauge to display the temperature and the odometer to display the number of passengers).

-- In the DATA tab, set the "message tag" field of the gauge and the odometer to "latest_device_data"
+- In the DATA tab, set the "message tag" field of the gauge and the odometer to "latest_device_value"
 - In the DATA tab, set the "data" field of the gauge to ```return data.temperature``` and set the data field of the odometer to ```return data.num_passengers```.
 Also set the "static data" field of the latter to 0.
 - In the MIN/MAX tab of the gauge, set the values of the **Gauge min** and **Gauge max** fields to 0 and 50 (or any other value)
 - Change the title of the widgets using the BOX PROPERTIES tab.